 Like pastizzi, qassatat are delicious and even more filling.

-Qassatat have been part of Maltese cooking since the time of the Knights of St. John.
-Evidence shows the popularity of oven-baked filled pastries there since at least the 16th century.
+Qassatat have been part of cooking here since the time of the Knights of St. John.
+Evidence shows the popularity of oven-baked filled pastries here since at least the 16th century.
 The size and crust made it convenient for busy people to carry their food around—perhaps some of the world’s first take-out.

 Ċisk (pronounced Chisk) is the most popular local beer from Malta.
 Its golden lager is light and easy-drinking, making it an ideal beverage for under the Mediterranean sun because it’s refreshing on a warm day.
 In addition to the original, you can find low-carb beer (Ċisk Excel), fruity flavors (Chill Lemon and Chill Berry), and a pilsner variation.